Getting a new tattoo

 - Getting tattooed can be painful, some areas will hurt more than others, and is subjected to your pain tolerance.
 Your body will generate adrenaline & endorfins, which consume a lot of energy.
 We advice you to come well rested, have a good breakfast and also bring some lunch.

-- You can bring 1 person for mental support if needed, but it is best to come by yourself to keep things more calm and relaxing around the studio, aswell as during the pandemic, it is best to come alone to support social distancing.
+- You can bring 1 person for mental support if needed, but it is best to come by yourself to keep things more calm and relaxing around the studio.

 - When your tattoo is done, and you are extremely happy with it, the Tattoo Artist will proceed with the aftercare.
 We use a ´second skin´ technique, which is an adhesive & transparent foil, that we apply on the fresh tattoo.